diegoluisi/diegoluisi/curriculum/Diego_Luisi.md

 **Period:** Aug 2014 - Oct 2017<br>
 **Industry:** Retail

-- Managed and automated operations for approximately 900 servers across AIX, Linux (SUSE), and VMware.
+- Managed, troubleshot, and automated operations for approximately 900 servers across AIX, Linux (SUSE), and VMware.
 - Introduced DevOps practices and tooling including Puppet, Rundeck, Jenkins, GitLab CI, and Salt for configuration and deployment automation.
 - Increased infrastructure governance and operational consistency with Device42, Centrify, and SUSE Manager.